FayKn/BkChess/README.md

 - King and queen need to be captured to win (a country can still function with only one monarch and gender equality)
 - Castling is not allowed (it's dumb, I don't understand it so it's clearly not easy /s)
 - Knights are brutes
-- Brutes move 2 steps in a cross and kill everything in their path including thier own team
+- Brutes only move 2 steps in a cross and kill everything in their path including thier own team

 ![Brute movement](bruteMovement.png)